 Different questions will be addressed, such as:

 The objective of this course is to give an overview of the many interesting intersections between AI, economics and the law.
 This is an emerging, multidisciplinary and multinational area.
-Several practical cases will be investigated.
+Several practical cases will be investigated and an introduction to coding will be provided.

 The course will consist of a mix of conventional lectures (presentation and discussion of concepts, theoretical frameworks, research results, etc.) mingled with interactive sequences, such as case studies.
 The summer school will end with debates and verbal jousts.